 - Instructions for submitting arthropods (insects, mites, spiders, etc.)

-- Sample submission forms: digital (preferred) | fillable PDF for mailing
+- Sample submission forms: digital (preferred) | printable PDF for mailing

 - Shipping instructions